JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 ## Packages

-Functions, properties and classes, objects and traits can be declared on the "top-level", i.e. directly inside a package:
+Functions, properties and classes, objects and interfaces can be declared on the "top-level", i.e. directly inside a package:

 ``` kotlin
 // file name: example.kt